Pietro Lorenzetti: Basilica of Saint Francis of Assisi

 The Last Supper has Christ and his disciples seated around an awkwardly angled table within a refulgent rotunda under a night sky festooned with shooting stars and a crescent moon.
 To the left of the holy diners is a narrow kitchen and in it is a man doing dishes, a woman at his shoulder, a dog licking the last scraps from a plate, and a cat asleep.
-Into this apparently mundane scene, Lorenzetti surprises with an innovation, for the pets and plates cast definite shadows at angles determined by their relation to the fire.
+The pets and plates cast shadows at angles determined by their relation to the fire.

 Two scenes on the end wall, the Deposition from the Cross and the Deposition in the Tomb, show the mourners lovingly removing Christ from the cross and placing, with slow measured movements, his lifeless body in the tomb.
 This demonstrates Lorenzetti's technical ability and maturity, resembling Giotto's use of naturalistic human emotions.